top of page

 • 4 min read

-In other words: while many anglers rely purely on intuition (“I’ll throw a #14 pheasant tail because it always works”), this tool gives you an evidence-based approach: see what’s happening in the water, identify it, and then match the fly.
+In other words, while many anglers rely purely on intuition (“I’ll throw a #14 pheasant tail because it usually works”), this tool provides an evidence-based approach.
+You can see what’s happening in the water, identify it, and then match the fly.

-And because it interfaces with the SnapHatch system (app + image recognition) you can take that extra step of “what species is this?” rather than guessing.
+And because it interfaces with the SnapHatch system (app + fly kit), you can take that extra step of asking, “What species is this and what imitation should I use?” rather than guessing.

-The Bug Out Bag functions as an insect seine: you stretch the mesh around your landing net (so the net forms the frame) and then sample insects.
+The Bug Out Bag functions as an insect seine.
+You stretch the mesh around your landing net, which forms the frame, and then sample insects.
 According to the instructions: “Stretch the seine around your landing net.”

-If you want to see what nymphs (sub‐surface insects) are present:
+If you want to see what nymphs (sub-surface insects) are present, follow these steps:

-• Press the net + seine down to the streambed.
+• Press the net and seine down to the stream-bed.

-• Kick or disturb upstream rocks so nymphs that are clinging get dislodged into the mesh.
+• Kick or disturb upstream rocks so nymphs clinging to them get dislodged into the mesh.

 • Lift and examine what you’ve collected in the seine.